Silk Road Highlights 8 Days

 Day 3.
 Kashgar/Urumqi

-It is a busy day, you will see the well-known Sunday Bazaar, Animal Market, Apa Hojia Tomb, Idkar Mosque, old town of Kashgar.
-Take an evening flight back to Urumqi.
+It is a busy day, you will visit the well-known Sunday Bazaar, Animal Market, Apa Hojia Tomb, Idkar Mosque, and the old town of Kashgar, enjoying the history and religon power.
+Then you will take an evening flight back to Urumqi.

 -Sunday Bazaar: It was said this is the biggest market in the world, you can purchase all products apart from your parents.